NeuroenergeticsLab/control_costs/.ipynb_checkpoints/README-checkpoint.md

-# tda
+# Topological data analysis for PET/MR

-TDA for PET/MR data
+Application of Mapper from Saggar et al. (2021) on the Monash rsPET-fMRI dataset.